-Check the brake pedal free play and reserve distance according to the maintenance schedule in the warranty and maintenance booklet.
+Check the brake pedal free play and reserve distance according to the maintenance schedule in the "Warranty and Maintenance Booklet".

-Checking the brake pedal free play
+▼ Checking the brake pedal free play

 Stop the engine and firmly depress the brake pedal several times.
-Lightly press the brake pedal down by finger to check the free play with a force of less than 10 N (2 lb., 1 kg).
+Lightly press the brake pedal down with one finger to check the free play with a force of less than 10 N (2 lb., 1 kg).

-If the free play is not within proper specification, contact your SUBARU dealer.
+If the free play is not within proper specification, contact your

+SUBARU dealer.

-Checking the brake pedal reserve distance
+▼ Checking the brake pedal reserve distance

-- CONTINUED - 10-37 Depress the pedal with a force of approximately 294 N (66 lb., 30 kg) and measure the distance between the upper surface of the pedal pad and the floor.
+Depress the pedal with a force of approximately 294 N (66 lb., 30 kg) and measure the distance between the upper surface of the pedal pad and the floor.